bupt-cist/vqa-playground-pytorch/README.md

-Code and model for the paper "Chain of Reasoning for Visual Question Answer"
+Code and model for the papers:

+"Chain of Reasoning for Visual Question Answer" in NIPS 2018.

+"Object-Difference Attention: A Simple Relational Attention for Visual Question Answering" in ACM MM 2018.

 # Requirements
 python 3.6